Siobhan Chamberlain: International career

 Chamberlain progressed through the youth ranks with England before making her senior debut against the Netherlands in September 2004.
-She won her second cap in a record 13–0 win against Hungary and her third against Sweden in Cyprus.
+She won her second cap in a record 13–0 win against Hungary.

 Chamberlain was named in England's squad for the 2007 World Cup.
 In May 2009, Chamberlain was one of the first 17 female players to be given central contracts by The Football Association.
 She went to UEFA Women's Euro 2009 as an understudy to first-choice Rachel Brown.

 When Brown was controversially sent-off in a World Cup qualifying play-off in Switzerland, Chamberlain came on as her replacement.
 By the 2011 World Cup American-born Karen Bardsley had taken over the England team's first-choice goalkeeping position, with Brown and Chamberlain as back-ups.
 Bardsley also retained the number one role at UEFA Women's Euro 2013.

 In May 2015, national coach Mark Sampson named Chamberlain in his final squad for the 2015 FIFA Women's World Cup, to be hosted in Canada.
 On 27 June 2015, she replaced fellow goalkeeper Bardsley in the 52nd minute of England's 2–1 quarter-final win over hosts Canada, as her country reached the semi-finals of the World Cup for the first time in their history.
 Bardsley had suffered a swollen eye after an allergic reaction to the rubber crumb on the controversial artificial turf pitch, but was restored to the team for England's semi-final defeat by Japan.

 At UEFA Women's Euro 2017, Chamberlain was again named as Bardsley's understudy.
 She played 90 minutes in a dead rubber group win over Portugal and again entered play as a quarter-final substitute following another injury to Bardsley.
 She was selected for the semi-final against hosts the Netherlands but conceded three unanswered goals as England exited the competition.
 At the 2018 SheBelieves Cup Chamberlain won her 50th England cap.

+Chamberlain was allotted 157 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.